Name: Samantha Galluzzo - Admission Counselor

-I am in Admissions at Gonzaga because I very much enjoy meeting with students and their families to help students find their home as they continue their education.
-I am one of the first in my family to attend college, so I fully understand the worries and questions that come with this transition, and love supporting students and their families during this exciting yet stressful time.
+I am in Admissions at Gonzaga because I very much enjoy meeting with students and their families, and working with them as they begin their college journey.
+I am one of the first in my family to attend college, so I can relate to all the worries and questions that come with this transition, and love supporting students and their families during this exciting yet stressful time.

 What's your favorite place on campus?

 My favorite place on campus is definitely the Hemmingson Center!
-During my time here as a student, Hemmingson was the place to meet friends to study, grab a snack or coffee between classes, or hang out on campus before making the walk home.
+During my time here as a student, Hemmingson was the place to meet friends to study, grab a snack or coffee between classes, or meet up with friends or housemates before making the walk home.
 I highly recommend reserving a study room or checking out the Hemmingson Den in the basement for a quiet and comfy space to do homework by yourself or with friends.
 No matter when you walk through Hemmingson, you will see people you know and can stop for a chat.

 What's your favorite thing to do in Spokane?